Welcome back, my good friends, El Rush Ball on the cutting edge of societal evolution.

 That's correct.

-One of their heroes.
+He was one of their heroes.

-But if a white person overvaluing another human being, if a white person says it, then it's oh my god, I can't believe it.
+But if a white person overvaluing another human being, if a white person says it, then it's, oh my God, I can't believe it.

 I could care less what a racist has to say about me.